 What is KYC?

-The operational gaps of customary KYC are efficiently filled by decentralized KYC.
-We have a lot more to share about this cutting-edge and ingenious KYC approach.
+Decentralized KYC fills the operational gaps of customary KYC efficiently.
+But, We have a lot more to share about this cutting-edge and ingenious blockchain based KYC approach.

 The Caveats of Traditional KYC Process